-I have lectured at over forty events and festivals across the country, and have prepared over a dozen DVD/Blu-ray bonus programs, examining the locations and history hidden in the background of classic silent films.
+I have lectured at over fifty events and festivals across the country, and have prepared over a dozen DVD/Blu-ray bonus programs, examining the locations and history hidden in the background of classic silent films.

 A short segment from the Locations and Effects 2013 documentary with Academy-Award winning effects supervisor Craig Barron and the author filmed for the Criterion Collection release of the Safety Last!
 Blu-ray.

 Here is a brief intro to my 16 minute visual essay Harold Lloyd: Big Man on Campus, that looks at the college and football locations appearing the Criterion Collection Blu-ray release of The Freshman.

 My brief “Silent Echoes” speech at the Keaton Studio plaque dedication on June 16, 2018.
 I first thought the link said “Plague Bengtson!” 🙂